 We’ve all seen them throughout the years.
 The Beatles.
 Led Zeppelin.
 The Rolling Stones.

-Hey, love them or hate them, those five ladies took the world by storm in the late 90’s and made a fuck-ton more money than I’ll ever see.
+Hey, love them or hate them, those five ladies took the world by storm in the late 90’s and made a mess-ton more money than I’ll ever see.

 One thing these groups have in common, aside from their enormous success and equally enormous bank accounts are that they all made a movie!
 The Beatles had A Hard Day’s Night (among others).
 Led Zeppelin had The Song Remains the Same.
 And Spice Girls had Spice World.